bezmoradi/tutorials/go/control-structures.md

 }
 ```

-Unlike some other programming languages, Go does not place any parenthesis around the `if` condition.
+Unlike some other programming languages, Go does not require you to place any parenthesis around the `if` condition but if you do so, still it's valid code.
 As shown above, inside the `if` block we have defined a variable called `something`; this variable is only accessible within the `if` block.
 In Go, we have the option to place some statements in front of `if`.
 As an example, let's first see the normal version of writing conditional flow: